KyleCotton/KyleCotton.github.io/_posts/2019-05-24-Haskell-for-Beginners:-Lists-and-Recursion.md

 Well there you have it another way of messing with lists.
 Isn't recursion in Haskell great!
-In the next post we will be covering one of my favourite topics, **Haskell for Beginners: High Order Functions**.
+In the next post we will be covering one of my favorite topics, **Haskell for Beginners: High Order Functions**.
 See you in the next post, Kyle out!